Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Approval routing

 A rules engine decides who approves the invoice based on amount, supplier, cost center, or any extracted field.
-Configurable approval deadlines with auto-escalation, delegation during approver absence, and an auto-approval path for no-exception rules.
+Per-rule decision deadlines with overdue tracking in the dashboard, delegation when an approver hands off, and gate validations that automatically reject on a failed condition.

 5. 05